dagda1/blog/source/_posts/2018-04-14-higher-kinded-types.markdown

 The above code is now equivalent to the haskell version, we have a `map` function that maps over a container or box of `A` and returns a container or box of `B`.

+Hopefully higher kinded types will land in typescript soon but until then I think this is a very inventive solution to a difficult problem.